 Savannah Pride is a sport for development based organisation that aims to skill, educate and mentor youth through Basketball in Western Sydney.

-Founded in 2006, Savannah Pride was originally established by a small group of coaches and students from South Sudanese backgrounds to assist youth through their settlement journey and provide a positive outlet.
-Savannah Pride has grown to be an all-inclusive organisation that attracts young people from all walks of life regardless of race, ethnicity or gender.
+grown to be an all-inclusive organisation that attracts young people from all walks of life regardless of race, ethnicity or

-Savannah Pride provides a positive outlet for young people to channel their energy and grow, through well-rounded basketball programs, educational programs, homework support, mentoring and cultural guidance.
+Savannah Pride provides a positive outlet for young people to channel their energy and grow, through well-rounded

-Savannah Pride takes a holistic approach to sport for development and works closely with families, schools and local police.
-Much like the Savannah tree, Savannah Pride believes that developing these deep roots and strong branches means our communities can take shade under the Savannah tree.
+Savannah Pride takes a holistic approach to sport for development and works closely with families, schools and local

-Savannah Pride is a sport for development based organisation dedicated to inspiring Australian youth with a focus on community and competitive sport participation, education and mentoring.
+Savannah Pride is a sport for development-based organisation dedicated to inspiring Australian youth with a focus on community and competitive sport participation, education and mentoring.

 Our basketball programs range from community and competitive basketball to more specialised training focused on elite pathways for young players.
 We have dedicated programs for both boys and girls.
 Throughout all over our programs, our focus is to develop not only the technical skill and ability of our players, but to also build their life skills.